A Ranking of Political Science Departments at

-Thus, the current ranking system, with its focus on how political scientists everywhere respond to an exceptional circumstance that is external to individual government departments and their faculty members, is a much more reliable indicator of personal support for gay-and-lesbian rights among all political scientists in the United States.
+Thus, the current ranking system, with its focus on how political scientists everywhere responded to an exceptional circumstance that was external to individual government departments and their faculty members, is a much more reliable indicator of personal support for gay-and-lesbian rights among all political scientists in the United States.
 In addition, the method provides a uniform measure of sympathy across all departments and political scientists and thereby ensures meaningful comparison among them.

 Variation in Gay-and-Lesbian Friendliness

 In truth, going to the annual meetings of the nation’s premier political science organization may be key to professional development and advancement in the discipline.
 Graduate students and junior faculty have the opportunity at conferences to present research papers to peers and thereby to develop contacts and reputations.
 Failure to attend APSA meetings on a regular basis may hinder career success in the field.
-Thus, through their willingness to risk such adverse consequences, the government professors signing the Louisiana boycott statement are unequivocal about their vigorous devotion to equality and justice for sexual minorities.
+Thus, through their willingness to risk such adverse consequences, the government professors who signed the Louisiana boycott statement were unequivocal about their vigorous devotion to equality and justice for sexual minorities.

 The ranking is fundamentally comparative.
 Just because some professors don’t appear in this list doesn’t necessarily mean they’re unsympathetic to the civil rights of lesbians and gay men.
 Rather, the issue is one of intensity of commitment to those rights.
-The political scientists who do appear here have made their steadfast dedication to equality and fairness abundantly clear through public endorsements of the boycott statement.
+The political scientists who do appear here made their steadfast dedication to equality and fairness abundantly clear through public endorsements of the boycott statement.
 In a nutshell, they literally put their names on the line when others were unprepared to do so.